 The collections do thus not repesent a comprehensive archive covering all resistance groups or all members of the Resistance.
 Such an archive does not exist.
 If our archives contain material pertaining to individual members of the Resistance such as questionnaires or written og taped accounts, this will be noted under the person's profile in our database on former resisters.

 The documents have been inventoried in a database.

 Only part of the documents have been digitized for download.
 But such download is only open for residents i Denmark.
 Foreign residents need to fill in and sign a user agreement and enquire with the archives by mail.

 Are you looking for a relative?
 Look here first.

-The archives of Danish authorities (such as ministeries or the police) as well as German documents related to Denmark during occupation are being kept by the Danish State Archives.
+The archives of Danish authorities (such as ministeries or the police) as well as German documents related to Denmark during occupation are being kept by the Danish National Archives.